FS > M.A.Y.B.E.

-Relying on Your Ideals for Self-support
+Relying on Your Personal Ideals for Self-support in Hard Times

 Tuesday November 2, 2021

-As we go through life, we often find ourselves confronting challenging circumstances.
-During those times, self-support is really important.
-You will be more resilient as you use tools and systems that are designed to support who you are, and who you can be.
+You will also become more resilient over time as you apply various tools and systems that are designed to support who you are, and who you can be.

-In order to support yourself, it’s important to be able to believe in the “big picture,” and to have a set of ideals to believe in.
-This may even feel more true, the more you are a natural big-picture thinker—but it’s really true for everybody.
+But let’s stick with the big picture: In order to support yourself, it’s important to be able to believe in this “big picture” concept, and to have a set of ideals to believe in.

 Discovering Your Big-picture Ideals